 - Out of the box – this type of demo shows off the apps without customizations.
 Sometimes giving an out of the box demo is an effective way to explain core features to customers, The negative side of this type of demo is that they are not in the context of the customer’s final solution and may not fully help them envision the final solution.

-- Prebuild demo – many partners focus on particular industries, they may create “stock” demos which show typical business processes that would exist in those industries.
+- Prebuilt demo – many Microsoft Partners focus on particular industries, they may create “stock” demos which show typical business processes that would exist in those industries.

 - Prototype –an out of the box solution is subjected to minimal customizations.
 Then a tailored demo can be given in context of the customer’s needs.

 - Proof of concept – Proofs of concept should be built to prove that a concept works and typically involves a specific component or activity in the proposed solution.
-Frequently, this method is done during the design phase but can also be used during presales when the customer needs to see the concept work in the context of their proposed solution.
+Frequently, this method is done during the design phase but can also be used during presales when the customer needs to see a key concept working in the context of their proposed solution.